NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerHeartPolarMaps/Readme.md

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->
+(Within Project Week)
 1. Objective A. Create LV polar maps from surfaces (e.g. a 3D polydata surface representing scalar values at either the endo- or epi- cardial surface)
-1. Objective B. Create LV polar maps from nuclear imaging volumes (e.g. perfusion mapping from PET scan)
+2. Objective B. Create LV polar maps from nuclear imaging volumes (e.g. perfusion mapping from PET scan)
+3. Objective C. Allow user to interact (e.g. draw a segmentation) on the polar map, and translate those segmentations to the 3D scene.

+(Beyond Project Week)
-1. Objective C. Create LV polar maps from CT/MR volumes showing washout (e.g. Late Gadolineum uptake in LGE MRI to identify regions of scar)
+4. Objective D. Create LV polar maps from CT/MR volumes showing washout (e.g. Late Gadolineum uptake in LGE MRI to identify regions of scar)
-1. Objective D. Create LV polar maps from 4D CT/MR/Echo volumes showing wall motion & thickening (e.g. )
+5. Objective E. Create LV polar maps from 4D CT/MR/Echo volumes showing wall motion & thickening
-1. Objective E. Allow user to interact (e.g. draw a segmentation) on the polar map, and translate those segmentations to the 3D scene.

 ## Approach and Plan